MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DNS/v2.2.0/New-AzureRmDnsRecordSet.md

 To do this, the record set name is specified as "@" (including the double-quotes).

 You cannot create CNAME records at the apex of a zone.
-This is a constraint of the DNS standards; it is not a limitation of azure_2 DNS.
+This is a constraint of the DNS standards; it is not a limitation of Azure DNS.

 To create a **RecordSet** using only one line of pn_PowerShell_short, or to create a record set with multiple records, see Example 1.